uso-de-range-en-python

 Specifying Start and Stop

-Here, range is used to generate a sequence that starts at 2 and ends at 8 (exclusive), showing how both the start and stop of the sequence can be defined.
+Here, range is used to generate a sequence starting at 2 and ending at 8 (exclusive), showing how you can define both the start and stop of the sequence.

 # Generate a sequence from 2 to 8 (exclusive)